UltraEngine/Documentation/CPP/Condition_Wait.md

 # Condition::Wait

 This method waits until the condition is signaled by another thread.
 If the condition has already been set to the signaled state, this method will return immediately.
-This method will reset the condition signaled state so it can be used again.
+This method will reset the condition signaled state so it can be signaled again.

 ## Syntax